Survey in Pre-Modern Europe (HIST-101)

 Intensive study of selected periods or topics in Latin America History at the advanced level.
 May be taken more than once.

 Sex and Sexuality in Latin America (HIST-383)

 This course critically examines gender and sexuality in Latin America.
 Particularly it will explore the various attempts by the ruling elite to define acceptable and deviant gender roles and sexual identities, how the non-elite resisted the imposition of those elite notions of propriety to create their own codes of conduct, and how those conflicts have changed over time.
-Cross-listed with WMST 383.
+Cross-listed with WGST 383.

 Race and Ethnicity in Latin America (HIST-384)